Medical Card

 Terpenes such as myrcene and linalool may help for relaxation, while eucalyptol, pinene, and limonene may help improve mood.
 Beta-caryophyllene has painkilling and anti-inflammatory properties.

-Various flavonoids could provide relief from PMS.
-Daflon, which is a mixture of 90% diosmin and 10% hesperidin, could provide relief from PMS.
+Various flavonoids could provide relief from PMDD.
+Daflon, which is a mixture of 90% diosmin and 10% hesperidin, may be especially helpful.
 Other flavonoids in cannabis that could be helpful include:

 A mixture of THC, CBD, beta-caryophyllene, linalool, eucalyptol, pinene, and limonene may be helpful.